What are poverty rates among working adults?

 Data from the Bureau of Labor Statistics

 The “working poor” are people who spend 27 weeks or more in a year in the labor force either working or looking for work but whose incomes fall below the poverty level.
-According to the U.S. Bureau of Labor Statistics, about 9.5 million of people who spent at least 27 weeks in the labor force were poor.
-That year, the working poor comprised 6.3 percent of all individuals in the labor force.
+According to the U.S. Bureau of Labor Statistics, 6.4 million people who spent at least 27 weeks in the labor force were poor in 2022 (the most recent year in which such figures were published).
+The working-poor rate—the proportion of the working poor among all people in the labor force for at least 27 weeks—was 4.0 percent in 2022.